donnybrilliant/terminal.sh/README.md

 Bandwidth:
 Bandwidth-intensive operations should consume more bandwidth, requiring players to balance their network usage.
 Stealing bandwidth can temporarily boost a player's capabilities but should be balanced against other operations.

+Attack:
+Network Scanning

+Tool: port_scanner
+Action: Scan the network to identify active IP addresses and open ports.
+Objective: Identify potential targets on the network.
+Service and Port Scanning

+Tool: port_scanner
+Action: Scan specific IP addresses for open ports and running services.
+Objective: Identify services running on the target IP that are susceptible to weak passwords.
+Identify Vulnerabilities

+Tool: security_scanner (optional)
+Action: Scan the identified services for known vulnerabilities.
+Objective: Confirm the presence of vulnerabilities such as weak passwords.
+Exploit Vulnerabilities

+Tool: exploit_kit
+Action: Use an exploit kit to gain initial access if vulnerabilities other than weak passwords are found.
+Objective: Gain initial access to the target system.
+Brute Force Passwords

+Tool: password_cracker
+Action: Use the password cracker tool to brute force login credentials for the identified services.
+Objective: Gain authenticated access to the target service.
+Elevate Privileges and Establish Persistence

+Tool: rootkit
+Action: Install a rootkit or other malware to maintain access.
+Objective: Ensure continued access to the system.
+Post-Exploitation Actions

+Tools: Various (e.g., data_exfiltrator, crypto_miner, network_sniffer)
+Actions:
+Data Exfiltration: Steal sensitive data.
+Resource Stealing: Utilize the system's resources for mining cryptocurrency.
+Browse Filesystem: Explore and manipulate files and directories.
+Clean Logs: Use log_cleaner to erase traces of the attack.
+Objective: Achieve the attacker's goals (data theft, resource exploitation, etc.).